Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 : a script that create a directory
 7-movethatfile
-: a script that move a file from a directory to another
+: a script that move a file from a directory to another 8-firstdelete
+: a script that delete a file that located in another directory